hashicorp/design-system/website/docs/patterns/filter-patterns/partials/guidelines/guidelines.md

 ### Data set

 A data set is a broad term for an array of items, objects, or related information presented as separate but related records.
-A data set is commonly represented via a [Table](/components/table) but may be expressed in other formats depending on the type of information.
+A data set is commonly represented via a [Table](/components/table/table) or [Advanced Table](/components/table/advanced-table) but may be expressed in other formats depending on the type of information.

 ![Data set represented by a table](/assets/patterns/filter-patterns/example-data-set-tabular-data.png =1048x*)
 <Doc::ImageCaption @text="Data set represented by a table"/>